lucaslazzaris/lucaslazzaris.github.io/_posts/2021-05-13-career-change.markdown

 Without a lot of hope, I prepared my resume and sent it to his company (and other five companies).
 Only two of them called me for an interview, while the other companies put away my resume (and I get them, it was all about numeric simulations).
 I was called for a take-home code assignment for a basic web project.
 I had two weeks to build the best code I could.
 At the code review interview, there were four engineering tech leads.
 I was honest about how inexperienced very determined to learn I was.

 A week later, at the beginning of September, a leader called me at the office (with social distancing) to tell me that I got the internship at JobScore!
 I talked to my leader at the multinational and, a few days later, I left my job.
 I took almost 45 sabbatical days between the end of one and the start of another position.
 During that time, I rested without studying.
 I only took the Codecademy Ruby course since that would be my main language from now on.
-I didn’t slow down just because I got a new job.
+I didn't slow down just because I got a new job.
 I slowed down because the last six months were hard.
 I worked and studied every day from 7:30 A.M. to midnight.

 At the new company, it was time to get back to study.
 This time, I could study at a slower pace.
 Working during the day, doing my master's and, learning programming at night would still be intense.
 But I could sleep earlier to avoid the famous burn-out.